Pawamoy/keycut-data/README.md

 ### File names
 `<APP>[<VERSION>].yml` where `<APP>` and `<VERSION>` can contain any character.
-Avoid spaces and other annoying characters though.
+Avoid spaces and other annoying characters.

 ### File contents
-First of all, you should know that mapping keys order is not preserved when loading a YAML file.
-Sequences keep order.
+First of all, you should know that *mapping keys* order is not preserved when loading a YAML file. *Sequences* keep order.

 To improve readability, put your inheritance instructions on top of the file, if any.